jonathanyeh0723/meme-generator/README.md

 ![all_photos](./resources/all_photos.png)

 ### Test for AIEngine module
-Run AIEngine_test.py to see what argument needed to specify.
+Run AIEngine_test.py with `--help` to see what argument needed to specify.
 ```
 $ python3 AIEngine_test.py --help
 usage: Parse image & label for AI recognition [-h] [-pt PRINT_LABELS] [-s SHOW] photo target